nicholasdille/container-slides/160_gitlab_ci/130_rules/exercise.md

 ## Task 3: Use deploy freeze

-Projects can define a [deploy freeze](https://docs.gitlab.com/ee/user/project/releases/index.html#prevent-unintentional-releases-by-setting-a-deploy-freeze) to prevent pipelines to run but the settings only results in an environment varialbe `$CI_DEPLOY_FREEZE`.
+Projects can define a [deploy freeze](https://docs.gitlab.com/ee/user/project/releases/index.html#prevent-unintentional-releases-by-setting-a-deploy-freeze) to prevent pipelines to run but the settings only results in an environment variable `$CI_DEPLOY_FREEZE`.
 Rules as well as workflow rules can be used to enforce deploy freezes.

 Modify the pipeline to prevent the execution when `$CI_DEPLOY_FREEZE` is not empty.